 The P.L.A.Y.
 Method

-• "PLACE" refers to our physical environments, or our "containers.”
+"PLACE" refers to our physical environments, or our "containers.”
 Containers inform our perspectives and our perspectives inform the stories we tell about our experiences.
 With the belief that everything we see is true, but so is everything we don’t see, we can deliberately design our environments, routines and boundaries to create the kinds of inclusive, belonging-fueled and uplifted experiences we want to have.

-• “Language” is everything we say or send in writing.
+“Language” is everything we say or send in writing.
 Proper use of language creates structure of integrity, informed by the belief that accountability is the opposite of entitlement.

-• “Acknowledgement” is to break the 4th wall, naming the unsaid in order to get us off autopilot and into the present moment—the only place belonging can be sparked.
+“Acknowledgement” is to break the 4th wall, naming the unsaid in order to get us off autopilot and into the present moment—the only place belonging can be sparked.
 The best way to “acknowledge” reality as it is (not necessarily how we want it to be) and tap into the intersection of the personal and collective is through games and connective questions.

-• “You” is the art of getting over yourself.
+“You” is the art of getting over yourself.
 Lead by example with the understanding that in our personal, professional and communal experiences, we get what we are, not what we want.

 The Way We See it

+We have a massive "wellness blind spot."
+Society celebrates physical and mental health practices, but we leave the health of our social lives (the very foundation of our well-being) almost entirely to chance.
 This neglect creates a quiet epidemic of loneliness and shallow relationships.
-But, more than that, without social wellness skills, it guarantees we'll wander through gatherings on autopilot and leave social interactions feeling lonelier than when we arrived.
-This chronic disconnection doesn't just feel bad; it's a genuine health crisis, impacting our lifespan as much as any physical ailment.
-Meanwhile, our performance-based interactions create invisible walls that crush the courage and presence real belonging requires.
+Without social wellness skills, we wander through gatherings on autopilot and leave interactions feeling lonelier than when we arrived.
+This chronic disconnection is a genuine health crisis that impacts our lifespan as much as any physical ailment.

 Why + How

-• It’s no secret that we’re experiencing a loneliness crisis in our modern world, and while buzz words like “community” and “inclusivity” hover in almost every future-of-work conversation, few have tangible solutions for integrating these concepts into our individualistic societal structures.
+It’s no secret that we’re experiencing a loneliness crisis in our modern world, and while buzz words like “community” and “inclusivity” hover in almost every future-of-work conversation, few have tangible solutions for integrating these concepts into our individualistic societal structures.
 In fact, according to Deloitte, 79% of companies acknowledge they have a belonging problem, but only 13% feel prepared to address it.

-Enter: The Uplift Center, your #1 belonging buddy, here to support you with practical tools to foster belonging at your events (and teach you how to do the same) in order to create lasting engagement within your communities.
+Enter: The Uplift Center, your #1 belonging buddy, here to support you with practical tools to foster belonging at your events (and teach you how to do the same) in order to create lasting engagement within your communities. -

-• Eli Walker's experiences and trainings focus on optimizing live experiences for engagement by leveraging the power of play, because participatory moments of human connection in the “here & now” are the only conditions in which belonging can be sparked.
+Eli Walker's experiences and trainings focus on optimizing live experiences for engagement by leveraging the power of play, because participatory moments of human connection in the “here & now” are the only conditions in which belonging can be sparked.

 Working with Eli, sometimes this looks like adding interactive yoga parties to your events, sometimes facilitating games and [non-cheesy] icebreakers to spice up otherwise stale networking gatherings and sometimes it means working with leaders directly to advise on best practices for enhancing human-centered touch-points within your meetings or conferences by co-creating social wellness strategies.